mespinozas/YahooQAGeter/README.md

 from rCrawler import question

 test = question("20150715065224AAL3wcg")
+test.makeFinalXML()

+#Show you all xml as string, ready to make a file
+print test.finalXMLString
+#Show you all xml parsed as JSON format
+print test.final

+#Alternatives
 #you can use test.getAll(), only for class and atribute objects
-test.makeFinalXML()
 #makeFinalXML()

 #test.xml got parsed xml from page
-#test.finalXML #got a lxml object with all pages and metadata, cleared
+#test.finalXML #got a lxml object with all pages and metadata, cleared.

-print test.finalXMLString #will show you all xml as string, ready to make a file print test.final #will show you all xml parsed as JSON format.
+----- end code ----